topjohnwu/Magisk/docs/install.md

 - If you find `vbmeta`, `vbmeta_a`, or `vbmeta_b`, then yes, your device **has** a separate `vbmeta` partition
 - Otherwise, your device **does not** have a separate `vbmeta` partition.

-Quick recap, at this point, you should know and prepare:
+Quick recap, at this point, you should know and prepared:

 1. Whether your device has boot ramdisk
 2. Whether your device has a separate `vbmeta` partition